 These documents reflect the enduring but as yet unsolved problem of Australia’s immigration-induced population growth.

 Immigration policy has always been in the news.
+Australia’s longest-serving Prime Minister, Sir Robert Menzies (1894-1978), spoke frankly about immigration in the 1960s.
 Professor Geoffrey Blainey’s book, All for Australia (1984), provides a lucid introduction – see our Bookshelf for publication details and other reading.
 Here is a small sample of press clippings on population growth, 2000-2005.
 A more recent article is by Judith Sloan, ‘Brexit Remainers could learn from Australia’s immigration policy’, The Australian, 28 June 2016 (page 12 in the print edition).

 Our spokesman, Denis McCormack, has sought and found many public forums for sharing his concern about the direction in which Australia’s immigration policy is pushing our future.
 From 1988 to 1998 he was a co-founding member, National Secretary, media spokesman and several times candidate for the federally registered political party, Australians Against Further Immigration, and co-author of its Manifesto.
 He also worked closely with Graeme Campbell, maverick Western Australian MP for Kalgoorlie, as a researcher/adviser from 1991 to 1998.
 Denis McCormack and Paul Madigan contested the Victorian seat of Flinders in the 2013 federal election – as Independent candidates – to publicise the REDUCE IMMIGRATION write-on campaign.
 Both have contested previous elections on similar platforms.